Magellol/hrdwr-monitor/README.md

 ### Development

+- `node`
+- `just`
+- `yarn`

+The project doesn't currently compile on macos but I'm investigating this.
+I'm currently using my windows machine when I need to compile and test the rust backend.

 ### Known issues

 - Installing `rustup` through nix doesn't compile the project; it looks it can't find the `ld` missing lib.